Robert-Ro/learning-rust/browser-engine/html_parser.md

 - Character encoding detection

 Rust strings are stored as UTF-8 byte arrays.
 To go to the next character, we can't just advance by one byte.
 Instead we use char_indices which correctly handles multi-byte characters.

+## solutions

+1. definition Node struct compatiable with sub Nodes
+2. use `Vec<char>` iterator
+  - check endof file
+  - ignore whitespaces
+  - check tag open and close
+  - check attribute name start and end
+  - check attribute value start and end

+## APIs

+- char_indices: Returns an iterator over the [`char`]s of a string slice, and their positions